roih20/book-api/README.md

 - Pagination to handle large result sets.
 - Search function with filtering by type and sorting by relevance or date.
-- Bookmarking system that saves books to local storage.
+- Bookmarking system that saves selected books to local storage.

 ## Running The Project